mpivotal/cfswitch/README.md

 ## Known Issues
 When a session expires, cfswitch breaks.
-Currently, the only way to fix the issue is to:
+Currently, the only way to fix the issue is to follow these steps:
 ```rm ~/.cf/config.json.<CF ACCOUNT>```

 ```cf login -a <CF API URL>```

 ```cf ~/.cf/config.json ~/.cf/config.json.<CF ACCOUNT>```

 ```cfswitch <CF ACCOUNT>```